 - Pierre-Yves Geoffard, Director of the PSE, who wanted to keep on opening economics research to other fields and bringing it closer to decision-makers and general audience.
 With the creation of Hospinnomics, the AP-HP and PSE have set themselves a double objective: to orient academic research in health economics towards more pragmatism (“Policy-oriented research”) and to allow health actors to base their decisions on scientific evaluations (“Evidence-based policy”).
 A feasibility study has made it possible to specify the conditions necessary to achieve this double objective.

 A dual objective is targeted by AP-HP and PSE: on one hand, to develop academic research that will have an impact on decision-making, and on the other hand to contribute towards more evidence-based decisions in the health sector.
 The experience shows that this ambition is relevant, but hard to reach.
 Early 2014, a large benchmark study has been conducted and helped to frame the constraints and key success factors.

-Hospinnomics will also interact with french and international actors in health economics, such as the Dauphine health chair and the Imperial College; it will also strenghten the links with other fields related to health (epidemiology, medicine, public health, data science, social sciences…).
+“Hospinnomics” interacts with French and international actors in health economics, such as the Dauphine Health Chair and Imperial College, in relation to other disciplines present in this field (epidemiology, medicine, public health, data science, social sciences, etc.).

 Assistance Publique - Hôpitaux de Paris (AP-HP, Greater Paris University Hospitals) is a network of 39 academic hospitals in and around Paris.
 Every year, 8.3 million patients are cared for in its clinics, emergency rooms, elective and urgent admissions and home care.
 It provides public health care service for all, 24/7, which is a duty accomplished with pride.
 It is the largest employer in Ile de France with a workforce of 100 000 physicians, nurses and allied healthcare professionals, administration, support and logistics personnel.